 As an Employer

-Will our tax liability be affected if our employee works remotely from outside of the US.
+Will our tax liability be affected if our employee works remotely from abroad.
 If not, in what circumstances will it change?

 As long as US rules apply to that employee, and that employee is doing work that benefits the US entity, you can still take a deduction on that employee as a US Company.
-For companies that have a foreign subsidiary or related party that has a permanent establishment in the country where the US employee is performing services, and to the extent that the employee is providing services that are on behalf of the foreign entity, then complications may arise.
+For companies that have a foreign subsidiary with a permanent establishment in the country where the US employee is performing those services, and to the extent that the employee is providing services for that foreign entity, then complications may arise.

 Are there any tax savings or increased tax liabilities to be made when having remote workers?

 Typically no to both.
-As an employer, it’s your responsibility to withhold taxes and make the associated payroll tax payments and allow for the employee to handle exceptions and deductions on their end.
+As an employer, it’s your responsibility to withhold taxes, make the associated payroll tax payments, and allow for the employee to handle exceptions and deductions on their end.

 As an Employee And/Or Freelancer